 North of the beautiful Sauris valley a long grassy ridge stretches, with only on a few points exceeding the altitude of 2000 meters.
 The most known elevation in this ridge is Monte Pieltinis, 2027 m, but on the western side of the ridge Monte Rioda is even 19 meters higher.
 Because close to Casera di Razzo already other mountain goals occur, Monte Rioda is not so often visited.
 Yet it is a very nice panoramic summit, and from the road only good one hour of ascent is needed to reach it.
 Just appropriate if you come on the high plateau around Casera di Razzo late in the afternoon and you want to see the beautiful mountain world of the central Carnia in evening light!

 Just south of Monte Rioda there is Monte Palone, 2018 m.
 This one has interesting southern slopes which must be crossed by the road which is connecting Sauris village and the plateau of Casera di Razzo.
 A few ravines of Monte Palone are a real geological exhibition.
 Coloured layers of different kinds of rocks are revealed by erosion and some ravines are still causing landslide troubles to the road, especially every end of winter.
+On this slope many different rocks are layered, on the picure right above it is nicely seen how they change with altitude.
+For example, above the Belerophon formation (upper Perm) you can see the early Triassic Werfen formation.

 Towards the E-SE in the ridge there are the following elevations: Monte Oberkofel / Ouberkhouvl, 2034 m and Monte Festons, 1934 m.
 Beyond Sella Festons, 1860 m, the narrow area of Monte Pieltinis already begins.
 On the northern side of the ridge there are two big alpine meadows: the first one around Casera Rioda, 1784 m, the second one around Casera Festons, 1833 m.
 They are both reached by a narrow mountain road from Sauris.
 The road is closed for public traffic.